xjl271314/interview/docs/ts/index.md

   eat(): void; // 也可以声明一个函数
 }

-// example
-let p1: User = {
+// Error: Property 'eat' is missing in type '{ id: number; gender: string; }' but required in type 'User'.(2741) let p1: User = {
   id: 1,
   gender: 'man',
 };

-//Error: Cannot assign to 'id' because it is a constant or a read-only property. p1.id = 2;
+// Error: Cannot assign to 'id' because it is a constant or a read-only property. p1.id = 2;

-//Error: Property 'gender' is missing in type let p2: User = {
+// Error: Type '{ id: number; }' is missing the following properties from type 'User': gender, eat(2739) let p2: User = {
   id: 2,
 };